nftstorage/nftup/README.md

 npm install
 ```

-Get your API token from NFT.Storage and start the app like:
+Start the app like:

 ```
-TOKEN=<YOUR_TOKEN> npm start
+npm start
 ```